-The forward pools are the same size as the main pools, and at the ships’ aft, the Serenity™ Retreat areas have their own pool and whirlpool, for grown-ups only, surrounded by sun-lounges and two-person pods.
+The forward pool is the same size as the main pool, and at the ships’ aft, the Serenity™ Retreat areas have their own pool and whirlpool, for grown-ups only, surrounded by sun-lounges and two-person pods.

 There are plenty more outdoor activities and attractions: you can play basketball, cricket or dodgeball at the Sports Court on Deck 11, where there’s also a jogging track and nine-hole mini-golf course.